rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/archer_c7_traversal.md

 ## Vulnerable Application

 This module attempts to spider files from an archer c7 router using a known traversal vulnerability

+## Options

+### FILE

+This option sets what file you want to collect from the router.

+### SAVE

+Use this option to save the file found as loot

 ## Verification Steps